 At the heart of the preserve is a large 8 acre pond surrounded by the remains of the Racetrack and many trails described below.

-Stewards: Baxter Road Committee: Brian Ivanhoe, Chair, Members: Sandy Jacobson.
-Jocko McKean (temp)
+Stewards: Baxter Road Committee: Ken Lippmann, Chair, Members: Brian Ivanhoe, Sandy Jacobson, Jocko McKean

 You can find the entrance to many of the Baxter Preserve trails in an open field located on Baxter Road across from the Goldens Bridge Hounds kennels.
 There are two long trails, the most prominent being the ¾ mile-long trail known as the Racetrack.
 The second trail branches off and returns to the Racetrack, creating a larger loop for visitors to hike.
 It is also approximately ¾ mile long.
 These trails are also used as horse paths and can be traversed on horseback as well as on foot.

 The trails are mostly wide and open, lined with a variety of trees, including black cherry, cottonwood, maple and apple trees.
 Walking is easy as the trails are level and mostly covered with grass.
 Just walk along and enjoy the scenery.

 The Racetrack circles the pond and features the Grandstand, a place where people watched the races, and an impressive large oak tree.
 Near the eastern part of the Racetrack, the trail is bounded by the stone wall and a fence.
 An aging sugar maple stands in the field.